Albatros D.III: Operational history

 The D.III entered squadron service in December 1916, and was immediately acclaimed by German pilots for its maneuverability and rate of climb.
 Two faults with the new aircraft were soon identified.

-Like the later models of the D.II, early D.IIIs featured a Teves und Braun airfoil-shaped radiator in the center of the upper wing, where it tended to scald the pilot if punctured.
-From the 290th D.III onward, the radiator was offset to the right on production machines while others were soon moved to the right as a field modification.
+Like the later models of the D.II, early D.IIIs had a Teves und Braun airfoil-shaped radiator in the center of the upper wing, where it tended to scald the pilot if punctured.
+Starting with the 290th D.III the radiator was offset to the right; radiators of previously-produced aircraft were also moved to the right as a field modification.
 Aircraft deployed in Palestine used two wing radiators, to cope with the warmer climate.

 More seriously, the new aircraft immediately began experiencing failures of the lower wing ribs and leading edge, a defect shared with the Nieuport 17.
 On 23 January 1917, a Jasta 6 pilot suffered a failure of the lower right wing spar.
 On the following day, Manfred von Richthofen suffered a crack in the lower wing of his new D.III.
-On 27 January, the Kogenluft (Kommandierender General der Luftstreitkräfte) issued an order grounding all D.IIIs pending resolution of the wing failure problem.
-On 19 February, after Albatros introduced a reinforced lower wing, the Kogenluft rescinded the grounding order.
-New production D.IIIs were completed with the strengthened wing while operational D.IIIs were withdrawn to Armee-Flugparks for modifications, forcing Jastas to use the Albatros D.II and Halberstadt D.II during the interim.
+On 27 January, the Kogenluft (Kommandierender General der Luftstreitkräfte) grounded all D.IIIs pending resolution of the wing failure problem, rescinding the order on 19 February after Albatros introduced a reinforced lower wing.
+New production D.IIIs were completed with the strengthened wing, and existing D.IIIs were withdrawn to Armee-Flugparks for modifications, forcing Jastas to use the Albatros D.II and Halberstadt D.II in the interim.